 Types of site errors include DNS errors, server errors, and robots failure.
 You can read more about those in the Google documentation.

 - URL errors – include common types, such as the 404 error, and access denied.
 There can also be mobile/smart phone only URL errors and news only errors.
 The report will include the top 1,000 URL errors and let you know which are the highest priority.

 - Not found errors (404) – this common error type needs to be addressed for any of your pages that are linked to from elsewhere.
 These can often be misspelled links, older URLs, or links that no longer exist on your site.

 - Redirects – Keep them “short and sweet”.
-The Googlebot needs to be able to easily follow and interpret the hops and get to where you want your viewer to land.
+The Googlebot needs to be able to interpret the hops and get to where you want your viewer to land.

 SafeSearch works by blocking content.
 When it is on the top content is shown but it skips over any explicit images, websites or videos.

 SafeSearch is available for your computer, and Android or iOS phone or tablet.
 It can be turned off and on in the Google App, your phone or tablet browser, Android TV, and for the computer in the search settings.

 What is the Most Searched thing on Google Ever?

 What people look for using Google varies by country.
 Google makes trends available for the UK, Germany, and many more countries.
 The trend data available includes the most searched questions, such as “What is…?”, political searches by name, questions asked such as “Why is…?” and more.